Students at a locker

 Chelsea High School

-BHCC’s early college program at Chelsea High School (CHS) has pathways in three fields: health and life sciences, law and public policy, and education.
-Students have the opportunity to graduate CHS with an associate degree or professional certificate from BHCC.
+BHCC’s Early College program at Chelsea High School (CHS) has pathways in three fields: health and life sciences, law and public policy, and education.
+Students have the opportunity to graduate CHS with at least 12 transferrable college credits from BHCC.

 Program website: https://ma50000536.schoolwires.net/site/Default.aspx?PageID=1352